Functional accounts of emotion: Variability

 Emotions are highly personal insofar as they play a critical role in defining an individual's subjective experiences and interact with how individuals think about and judge the world around them.
 Since individuals differ in their personal goals and past experiences, individuals within one society or group can vary greatly in how they experience and express specific emotions.

 Emotions are also highly social insofar as they facilitate communication and often arise in response to the actions or feelings of other people.
 Given their highly social nature, the ways that emotions are experienced and expressed, and the specific roles that they play in structuring interactions and relationships, can vary significantly according to social and cultural context.
 For example, research investigating cultural differences in facial expressions found that East Asian models of anger show characteristic early signs of emotional intensity with the eyes, which are under less voluntary control than the mouth, as compared with Western Caucasian models.
 Such findings suggest that contextual factors such as a particular society's display rules may directly modulate both how an emotion is expressed, and how it is perceived and responded to by others.
 Furthermore, some emotions are generally experienced less in certain societies.
 For example, anger is not frequently reported amongst Utku Eskimos.

 Given this immense variation in how individuals experience and express emotions, functionalists emphasize the dynamic quality of emotion systems.
 Under a functional account, emotion systems process feedback from the environment about when and how various emotions are likely to serve adaptive functions in a specific environment.
 In other words, emotion systems are flexible and can incorporate information that an individual learns across their lifespan to modify how the system operates.
 Furthermore, emotions interact with cognition such that how an individual learns and thinks about their own emotions can affect how they experience and express emotions.

 Relation to mental illness

-Some emotions, such as some forms, or degrees of anxiety, are sometimes regarded as part of a mental illness.
+There are cases when an emotion, for example a constantly excessive level of anxiety, actually inhibits life functions rather than facilitating them.
+This is sometimes regarded as part of a mental illness.

+Within psychiatry, evolutionary accounts apply functional reasoning to clinical phenomena, proposing that capacities for emotions like anxiety and low mood are generally useful defenses that can become dysregulated or context‑insensitive.
+Reviews in evolutionary psychiatry argue that such explanations complement mechanistic accounts by addressing why vulnerability to certain symptoms persists and why defensive responses may "misfire" in modern environments.